CaileanWilkinson/lcmlog-export/README.md

 Requires Python 3.6+ and [lcm](https://lcm-proj.github.io) to run, and pip for installation.

 ### Installation
-1. Clone this repo
-2. cd into the root directory
+The easiest way to install is through pip.
-3. Run `pip3 install .`
+Run `pip3 install lcm-export`

 ### Uninstallation
 Uninstall with `pip3 uninstall lcm-export`